The Social Network

 Line worth carrying forward

 "You have part of my attention, you have the minimum amount" crystallizes the movie’s whole diagnosis of intelligence without empathy.
-It is funny, cruel, and incredibly revealing in one stroke.
+It is funny, cruel, and incredibly revealing in one stroke because the insult is also a business model: attention gets divided, measured, monetized, and mistaken for connection.

 Editorial module